UCF/Main-Site-Theme/readme.markdown

 * Make sure that all two- and three-column pages are correctly assigned sidebar menu widgets when content is imported.
 Menus, when imported, should maintain a common naming schema ('More Information - Page Name', 'Secondary Nav - Page Name', etc.)
 * Add cron job for feedback_mailer.php to run weekly for feedback emails.
+* In Appearance > Widgets, remove any existing widgets from 'Left Sidebar' (or 'Right Sidebar', if there are any.)

 ## Deployment